projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

          hugepagesz=1G

-.. note:: The ``hugepages`` and ``hugepagesz`` parameters are automatically taken care of by ACRN config tool.
-In case user have customized hugepage settings to satisfy their particular workloads in Service VM, the ``hugepages`` and ``hugepagesz`` parameters could be redefined in GRUB menu to override the settings from ACRN config tool.
+.. note:: The ``hugepages`` and ``hugepagesz`` parameters are automatically taken care of by the ACRN Configurator tool.
+If users have customized hugepage settings to satisfy their particular workloads in the Service VM, the ``hugepages`` and ``hugepagesz`` parameters can be redefined in the GRUB menu to override the settings from the ACRN Configurator tool.